danielholgate/dataplex-catalog-connectors/managed-connectivity/snowflake-connector/README.md

 # Oracle Connector

-This connector extracts metadata from Snowflake databases to Google Cloud Dataplex Catalog.
+This connector extracts metadata from Snowflake to Google Cloud Dataplex Catalog.

 ### Target objects and schemas: